 The UTHSC College of Nursing has student scholarships (listed below) that are available based on academic ability and/or financial need.
 Scholarships are awarded annually by the CON Awards and Honors Committee; externally funded scholarships are awarded according to grantee guidelines.
-Typically, scholarship recipients are notified by the Office of Student Affairs by July 15.
+Typically, scholarship recipients are notified by May 1st.

 The Absher Memorial Scholarship was established in memory of Reba Goins Absher, a graduate of the Physician and Surgery Hospital Nursing School in Chattanooga.
 This fund provides financial aid to students preparing for a career in professional nursing or as an advanced practice nurse at the University of Tennessee.

 The Marie E. Buckley Scholarship was established in 1997 by the UT Memphis Student Nurse Class of 1962 to honor Marie Buckley, a Goodman Professor and Assistant Dean for Students at UTHSC College of Nursing.
 This fund provides support for students demonstrating scholastic ability and dedication to nursing as a career and profession.

 The Elizabeth Club Scholarship, established in 1968 by the Womenís Club of Memphis, provides scholarships for two or more students enrolled in the College of Nursing who demonstrate academic ability and financial need, with preference given to citizens of Tennessee.